naveengampala/Coding-Interview-Java/README.md

     - Check if two binary trees are identical or not – Iterative and Recursive
     - Inorder Tree Traversal – Iterative and Recursive
     - **In-place convert a binary tree to its sum tree**
+    - Construct a binary tree from inorder and postorder traversals